-We find that a clear stage three discussion of the Icebreaker and how the situation has Impacted the employees is critical before any meaningful conversation about problemsolving the Issues is possible.
-This also maintains a human-centered approach even in the problem-solving phase.
-There is no need for stage four for the Icebreaker or Impact questions.
-Problem solving focuses on solutions for each of the issues, one at a time.
+We find that a clear Stage III discussion of the Icebreaker and how the situation has Impacted the employees is critical before any meaningful conversation about problemsolving the Issues is possible.
+This also maintains a human-centered approach, even in the problem-solving phase.
+There is no need in Stage IV for the Icebreaker or Impact questions.
+Problem-solving focuses on solutions for each of the issues, one at a time.

-Stage four demonstrates examining expanded options and making agreements that are uniquely suited to the individuals participating in the process while still maintaining Stanford's policies and being fair to other employees.
+Stage IV demonstrates examining expanded options and making agreements that are uniquely suited to the individuals participating in the process, while still maintaining the company's policies and being fair to other employees.
 Eventually, you and the employees will choose what to do.
 Those choices are better if they come from a thoughtful process rather than only the most obvious ideas.